 What Is Onboarding?

-Onboarding (also sometimes called ‘Organizational Socialization’) is a term that refers to the concept of getting new employees up to date, as quickly as possible, on the company’s etiquette, way of doing things, culture and on the work itself.
+Onboarding (also sometimes called ‘Organizational Socialization’ or in the UK ‘Induction training’) is a term that refers to the concept of getting new employees up to date, as quickly as possible, on the company’s etiquette, way of doing things, culture and on the work itself.

 It is a term that is commonly used in HR (Human Resources) departments in respect of newly hired employees and staff.

 Onboarding is about ensuring that all newly hired staff are properly motivated and given the chance to feel a part of their new company and their new role within it.

 It is what Mark Dorosz calls ‘Behavioral development’.
 In other words, helping the new employees to quickly adapt to their new working environment and the company and their department’s culture.